 The following sources of pollution can be distinguished:

 - Bacteria: harmful bacteria are the most common causes of food poisoning.
-Some of the most common species are the staphylococci, campylobacter, salmonella, listeria and Escherichia coli (abbreviated E. coli and especially the dangerous EHEC-variant).
+Some of the most common species are staphylococci, campylobacter, salmonella, listeria and Escherichia coli (abbreviated E. coli and especially the dangerous EHEC-variant).

 - Viruses: two common causes of viral food poisoning are the rotavirus and norovirus.